ahadji05/IHPCSS2022/README.md

 # IHPCSS2022
-Personal poster for my participation to International High-Performance omputing summer school in 2022
+Personal poster for my participation to International High-Performance Computing Summer School in 2022.